Holiday Tech Scams to Avoid in 2025 (Fake Deliveries, Gift Cards & More)

 • Hang up immediately

-• Never share gift card numbers with anyone
+• Never share gift card numbers

 3. AI Voice-Cloning Scams (A 2025 Growing Danger)